philamp/jellygrail/README.md

 ## Good to know / Known issues
 - Check **🚀 First and daily Usage** section above
-- Metadata language configuration is set to FR (TODO: fix to let the user decide)
 - m2ts files not inside a BDMV structure are ignored.
 - **Some current limitations related to multi-threading in BindFS makes so that multi-access to same or different files through BindFS is not efficient and can -in some cases- lead to degraded performance.**
 - ⚠️ If you've restarted your system, the docker container was maybe restarted but the rshared mount of folder ``./Video_Library/`` was not made so you have to run ``./RESTART.SH`` to fix it.